Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Introduction

-For an overview of the navigation algorithm, refer to \Cref{fig:recursionTree}.
-The running time of the 1-spanner construction for tree metrics of \cite{DBLP:journals/talg/Solomon13} is linear in the spanner size, i.e., $O(n\alpha_k(n))$, hence the data structure provided by~\Cref{thm:treeNavigate} can be built within the same asymptotic time of $O(n\alpha_k(n))$.
-It is useful to understand the meaning of a 1-spanner path in a tree metric, represented by a (possibly weighted) tree $T$, as in \Cref{thm:treeNavigate}.
+The runtime of the 1-spanner construction for tree metrics of \cite{Sol13} is $O(n\alpha_k(n))$, hence the data structure provided by~\Cref{thm:treeNavigate} can be built from scratch in time $O(n\alpha_k(n))$.
+When it comes to 1-spanners for tree metrics, we can restrict attention to unweighted trees; indeed, for any two vertices $u$ and $v$ in tree $T$, if $P_{u, v}$ denotes the unique path between $u$ and $v$ in $T$, any 1-spanner path between $u$ and $v$ is a {\em subpath} of $P_{u,v}$ in the underlying tree metric. \ignore{ It is useful to understand the meaning of a 1-spanner path in a tree metric, represented by a (possibly weighted) tree $T$, as in \Cref{thm:treeNavigate}.
 For any two vertices $u$ and $v$ in $T$, if $P_{u, v}$ denotes the (sequence of vertices on the) unique path between $u$ and $v$ in $T$, then any 1-spanner path between $u$ and $v$ is simply a {\em subpath} of $P_{u,v}$ in the underlying tree metric, which thus has exactly the same weight as that of $P_{u,v}$, and as such it is a shortest path between $u$ and $v$ in the metric.
-Note also that this holds regardless of the weight function of the tree $T$, hence, when it comes to 1-spanners for tree metrics, we might as well restrict the attention to unweighted trees in the sequel.
+Note also that this holds regardless of the weight function of the tree $T$, hence, when it comes to 1-spanners for tree metrics, we might as well restrict the attention to unweighted trees in the sequel. }